Please select the category you are interested in learning more about.

 Do you have career planning services?

-Yes, the office of career planning is located conveniently in the Alston Campus Center and we encourage you to visit as early as your first year on campus.
+Yes, the Office of Career Planning is located conveniently in the Alston Campus Center, and we encourage you to visit as early as your first year on campus.
 Career planning offers individual appointments for career counseling, weekly walk-in hours, a Career Resource Library, internship and work opportunities, as well as many other career and graduate school resources.
-Learn more

 How does Atlanta benefit a college student?
 Do Agnes Scott students have access to Atlanta?

-Atlanta offers a wide range of internship and employment opportunities, cultural and recreational events and it is the home of 13 metro area colleges and universities.
-Students can cross register for courses through ARCHE.
+Atlanta offers a wide range of internship and employment opportunities, cultural and recreational events and it is the home of 20 metro area colleges and universities.
+Students can cross register for courses through the Atlanta Regional Council for Higher Education (ARCHE).

 Can I participate in music?

-There are a wide variety of music options ranging from chorus, vocal chamber ensemble, a gospel choir and musical theatre workshop to the college/community orchestra, jazz ensemble, a world percussion ensemble and chamber groups for strings, winds and piano.
-In addition, the Luchsingers are a student-led a cappella group.
+There are a wide variety of music options ranging from chorus, a capella ensembles, vocal chamber ensemble, a gospel choir, musical theatre workshop, community orchestra, jazz ensemble, a world percussion ensemble and chamber groups for strings, winds and piano.

 What’s the social life like at Agnes Scott?

-Social life at ASC is what you decide it will be.
+Social life at Agnes Scott is what you decide it will be.
 You can spend nights and weekends watching movies and eating popcorn with friends.
 You can go to Georgia Tech football games in the fall with plenty of others excited to join you.
-And, you can take a leadership role in one of almost 100 student organizations or get involved in the college’s many community service activities.
+And, you can take a leadership role in a student organization or get involved in the college’s many community service activities.

 How safe is the campus and surrounding area?